agconti/cookiecutter-django-rest/{{cookiecutter.github_repository_name}}/README.md

         DJANGO_AWS_STORAGE_BUCKET_NAME="{{cookiecutter.app_name}}-qa" \
 ```

-Securely add your heroku credentials to travis so it can automatically deploy your changes.
+Securely adding your Heroku credentials to Travis so it can automatically deploy your changes.

 ```bash
 travis encrypt HEROKU_AUTH_TOKEN="$(heroku auth:token)" --add
 ```

-Commit your changes and push to master and qa to trigger your first deploys:
+Committing your changes and pushing to master and qa to trigger your first deploys:

 ```bash
 git commit -m "ci(travis): added heroku credentials" && \